ecl-logo Documentation

 SampleModel

 Specifies the model of the given sample.
-This option should only be used if you want to override the proper Model[Sample] of your labeled sample.
+This option should only be used if you want to override the default Model[Sample] of your labeled sample.

 Default Value: Null